freesewing/freesewing/markdown/dev/reference/api/config/measurements/en.md

 title: measurements
 ---

-The `measurements` key in the pattern configuration file allow you to configure the measurments that are required to draft the pattern.
+The `measurements` key in the pattern configuration file allows you to configure the measurments that are required to draft the pattern.

 ## Structure